JonathonBeeBaker/clickyGame/README.md

-# community-clicky-game
+# SpiderMan clicky game
-This project is a memory game createdf in React.
+This project is a memory game created in React.

 Click of the following link to preview the completed assignment: